AmirAkmed/bookstore/README.md

 **Authors**

-The guest users are able to view the list of authors and a little biography on them.
+Only authorized bookstore staff are able to view the list of authors and view a brief biography of them.

-The bookstore staff are able to see the list of authors as well as being able to edit or delete authors.
+Staff members can add new authors and also edit or delete author information.

 ****![](https://github.com/AmirAkmed/bookstore/blob/main/static/img/books.png)****

 **Books**

-The guest users are able to see the book names as well as authors alongside when the book was published.
+Only authorized bookstore staff can view detailed information about the books, including titles, authors, and publication dates.

-The bookstore staff are able to see the book names and authors as well as being able to edit the books too.
+Staff can also edit book information as needed and add new books.

 ![](https://github.com/AmirAkmed/bookstore/blob/main/static/img/login.png)